rails/rails/guides/source/engines.md

 rake db:migrate SCOPE=blorgh
 ```

 This may be useful if you want to revert engine's migrations before removing it.
-In order to revert all migrations from blorgh engine you can run such code:
+To revert all migrations from blorgh engine you can run code such as:

 ```bash
 rake db:migrate SCOPE=blorgh VERSION=0
 ```

-### Using a class provided by the application
+### Using a Class Provided by the Application

-#### Using a model provided by the application
+#### Using a Model Provided by the Application

 When an engine is created, it may want to use specific classes from an application to provide links between the pieces of the engine and the pieces of the application.
 In the case of the `blorgh` engine, making posts and comments have authors would make a lot of sense.

 A typical application might have a `User` class that would be used to represent authors for a post or a comment.
 But there could be a case where the application calls this class something different, such as `Person`.
 For this reason, the engine should not hardcode associations specifically for a `User` class.

-To keep it simple in this case, the application will have a class called `User` which will represent the users of the application.
+To keep it simple in this case, the application will have a class called `User` that represents the users of the application.
 It can be generated using this command inside the application:

 ```bash
 rails g model user name:string